iro4sohho/sityou/DefaultProcessor.md

-DefaultProcessor object
-+ is a default chat processor of pytchat.
+DefaultProcessor is a default chat processor of pytchat.
 ### Usage
 ```python
 chat = LiveChat("xxxxxxxxxxx") #video_id